Justpenz233/Byes_distinguish_email/README.md

 # Byes_distinguish_email
-Use Naive byes to distinguish spam
+Use Naive byes to distinguish spam.
 Use hash_map to save the trainning set.